sudnair/GetCleanData_Project/README.md

+# README for run_analysis.R script
+---

-# This file describes how the run_analysis.R code script works.
+This file describes how the run_analysis.R code script works.

 ## Get the source data